“There’s no point in participating. Ms. Graber can’t stand me, and besides, she never calls on me,” 12-year-old Kelly

 As a school counselor and therapist, I know some kids are prone to “Eeyore Syndrome.”
 If they get in one fight with a friend, the relationship is dead.
 If they flub a line, they’ll never get another part in a play.
 If they’re excluded from a group chat, it’s because everyone is gossiping about them.

 “Optimistic thinkers view a negative event, like failing a test, as temporary,” explains psychologist Mary Alvord, author of Conquer Negative Thinking.
 “Pessimists say, ‘I did poorly on the math test, and I will suck at math and never be able to do it.’
 Some of it may be modeling of parents or others, some might be a biological tendency for mood fluctuation, but I think most is learned habits that can be changed.”

-These strategies can help your tween recognize and change negative thoughts and thinking patterns.
+These strategies can help a negative teen recognize and change negative thoughts and thinking patterns.

 4 Ways to Change Negative Thinking in Teenagers: